 Pour the sweetened condensed milk and chocolate chips into a medium saucepan.

-After the chocolate melts and the mixture combines, carefully pour it into the baking dish.
+After the chocolate melts and the mixture combines, remove from heat and add the vanilla.
+Mix to combine.
+Then carefully pour it into the baking dish.

-Remove the Andes mints from the freezer and sprinkle them evenly over the top of the warm fudge.
+Sprinkle the mint chips over the top of the warm fudge.